Skip to Content

 Postgraduate study is hard work but hugely rewarding and empowering.
-The Postgraduate Diploma in Science’s workload replicates the high-pressure environment of senior workplace roles.
+The Postgraduate Diploma in Science and Technology’s workload replicates the high-pressure environment of senior workplace roles.
 Our experts are there to guide but if you have come from undergraduate study, you will find that postgraduate study demands more in-depth and independent study.

 Postgraduate study is not just ‘more of the same’ undergraduate study.
 It takes you to a new level in knowledge and expertise especially in planning and undertaking research.